ameenrj/email-sender/README.md

 }
 ```

+All fields are mandatory.
+The validation rules are;
+- "to", "cc", "bcc" are all arrays of Strings in valid email format
+- "cc" and "bcc" be fields can be empty arrays, and thus optional
+- "to", "from", "subject", "body" cannot be null or empty

 NOTE: Make sure Mailgun and SendGrid allow you to send emails to the email addresses you have provided (e.g. a
 limitation of a free account with Mailgun when you don't provide credit card details is the limitation to send emails
 only to authorised email addresses only - those who agree to receive emails)